swiftlang/swift/docs/LibraryEvolution.rst

 - The function is generic and its performance may be greatly increased by specialization in the client.

-A versioned function marked with the ``@inlinable`` attribute makes its body available to clients as part of the module's public interface. ``@inlinable`` is a `versioned attribute`; clients may not assume that the body of the function is suitable when deploying against older versions of the library.
+An ABI-public function marked with the ``@inlinable`` attribute makes its body available to clients as part of the module's public interface.
 Clients are not required to inline a function marked ``@inlinable``.

 .. note::